Acceptance Criteria

 Logbook

-A (digital) system to store all information relevant for running an organization.
+A (digital) system to store all information relevant to running an organization.

 Metric